Does My Child Have Autism?

 Signs of nonverbal communication difficulties

-- Uses facial expressions that don't match what he or she is saying
+- Uses facial expressions that don't match what they are saying

 - Makes very few gestures (such as pointing).
 May come across as cold or “robot-like.”